You are currently viewing Aja Ney, a Sacred Site of a Hundred Inscriptions of the Syllable ‘Aa’

 You can also reach the sacred Ney from Lhuentse and Trashi Yangtse.

-Also Read: How to Reach Omba Ney, the Taktsang of East where Letter OM is seen
+Also Read: How to Reach Omba Ney, the Taktsang of East where Letter OM can be found

 Sacred Relics to See at Aja Nye